Issyanofsky/devops/terragrunt/README.md

 Example (creating EKS and ECS cluster using Terragrunt): https://github.com/Issyanofsky/infra

+Terragrunt is essentially a wrapper for Terraform.
+It is built on top of Terraform and extends its functionality to make managing infrastructure easier, especially in complex scenarios where you have multiple environments, modules, or configurations.

 __Terragrunt File type (hcl):__ in Terragrount the file types used are __.hcl__ (file.hcl).

 ## pre-hook, post-hook, and error-hook